Digital photograph restoration

 Digital photograph restoration is the practice of restoring the appearance of a digital copy of a physical photograph that has been damaged by natural, man-made, or environmental causes, or affected by age or neglect.

 Digital photograph restoration uses image editing techniques to remove undesired visible features, such as dirt, scratches, or signs of aging.
 People use raster graphics editors to repair digital images, or to add or replace torn or missing pieces of the physical photograph.
 Unwanted color casts are removed and the image's contrast or sharpening may be altered to restore the contrast range or detail believed to have been in the original physical image.
 Digital image processing techniques included in image enhancement and image restoration software are also applied to digital photograph restoration.

+Digitization of source photographs

+Technical standards for digitizing photographic prints and negatives are applied in preparing materials for digital restoration.
+In practice the original is scanned at high resolution and saved in formats such as TIFF or PNG.
+These standards set general requirements for the quality of the digital capture of cultural materials.

 Background

 Agents of deterioration

 Photographic material is susceptible to physical, chemical and biological damage caused by physical forces, thieves and vandals, fire, water, pests, pollutants, light, incorrect temperature, incorrect relative humidity, and dissociation (custodial neglect).
 Traditionally, preservation efforts focused on physical photographs, but preservation of a photograph's digital surrogates has become of equal importance.